When Bousfield localizations and homotopy idempotent functors meet again: Producing Bousfield localizations from small data

 If one is able to apply a small object argument to the set $\overline{\mathsf{Horn}}(\Srect)$ to factorize the unique map $\Zrect\to\mathbb{1}$, it will result a map $\Zrect\to\widetilde{\Zrect}$ which belongs to $\overline{\mathsf{Horn}}(\Srect)\text{-cell}$ and where $\widetilde{\Zrect}$ is fibrant $\Srect$-local.
 This looks like a BF-reflector and this is exactly the strategy to construct it.
 What has to be checked to get an actual BF-reflector is that maps in $\overline{\mathsf{Horn}}(\Srect)\text{-cell}$ are $\Srect$-equivalences.
 This will not hold in general and here is where left properness of $\M$ plays a role.
 The following lemmas discuss this problem without assuming that $\M$ is left proper.

-\begin{lem} The class $\mathsf{Horn}(\Srect)$ consists of core cofibrations when the generating set of cofibrations in $\V$ have cofibrant domains. \end{lem} \begin{proof} This follows from the fact that maps in $\Srect$ are core cofibrations as well as those in $\Irect_{\V}$ by the pushout product axiom. \end{proof}
+\begin{lem} If $\V$ admits a generating set of cofibrations with cofibrant domains, the associated class of maps $\mathsf{Horn}(\Srect)$ in $\M$ consists of core cofibrations. \end{lem} \begin{proof} This follows from the fact that maps in $\Srect$ are core cofibrations as well as those in $\Irect_{\V}$ by the pushout product axiom. \end{proof}

-\begin{lem} Any map in $\overline{\mathsf{Horn}}(\Srect)\textup{-cell}$ with cofibrant source is an $\Srect$-equivalence provided the set $\Jrect$ can be chosen to consist of core acyclic cofibrations. \end{lem} \begin{proof} We are reduced to show that maps in $\mathsf{Horn}(\Srect)$ are $\Srect$-equivalences and that the steps in the construction of cell complexes preserve this property, i.e. cobase changes and transfinite composites.
+\begin{lem} Assume (i) $\V$ admits a generating set of cofibrations with cofibrant domains and (ii) $\M$ admits a set $\Jrect$ of core acyclic cofibrations that detect fibrant objects by rlp.
+Then, any map in $\overline{\mathsf{Horn}}(\Srect)\textup{-cell}$ with cofibrant source is an $\Srect$-equivalence. \end{lem} \begin{proof} We are reduced to show that maps in $\mathsf{Horn}(\Srect)$ are $\Srect$-equivalences and that the steps in the construction of cell complexes preserve this property.

 First, we check that $\mathsf{Horn}(\Srect)\subseteq \Eq_{\Srect}$.
 Since any map $\upi\square\upf$ in $\mathsf{Horn}(\Srect)$ is a core cofibration by Lemma \ref{lem_HornsAreCoreCofibrations}, we show that $\upi\square\upf$ is an $\Srect$-equivalence by showing that $\underline{\M}(\upi\square\upf,\Xrect)$ is an acyclic fibration in $\V$ for any fibrant $\Srect$-local object $\Xrect$.
 Using the set of generating cofibrations $\Irect_{\V}$ of $\V$, this fact follows from the following adjunction argument